-However, it’s probably worth ruling out a couple other possibilities first.
+However, it’s probably worth ruling out a couple of other possibilities first.

 You know that most of us get better with age, right?
 From distinguished grey hair to all the insights and wisdom we gather over our many trips around the sun, there’s just no question that age brings beauty.

 If the piping in a house is old, it can lead to low water pressure in the kitchen sink.
 When your water supply fights its way through, only to drip weak drops onto the colander you’ve filled with blueberries, your pipes may be to blame.
 When a home’s pipes become clogged over the years, it’s time for us to muster all that wisdom inside us and call the plumber!